geudde/attic-chest/pages/04.season-3/04.meeting-32/05.reply/docs.md

 <div class="author">Communicated by Miss Flaxman</div>

 On search, I find upon record,
-(From History it is taken)
+(From history it is taken)
 One couple only on their word,
-Did ever win the Bacon.
+Did ever win the bacon.

-Yet here’s a Myst’ry wondrous great
+Yet here’s a myst’ry wondrous great
 Which may be known to some
-The Man ’tis said could freely prate,
+The man ’tis said could freely prate,
-The Wife, was Deaf and Dumb!
+The wife, was deaf and dumb!

-Then first, this Riddle clear explain,
+Then first, this riddle clear explain,
-Your Wit it just doth suit,
+Your wit it just doth suit,
-Why Man the Flitch can never gain
+Why man the flitch can never gain
-Unless his Wife’s a Mute?
+Unless his wife’s a mute?

 1810

-A desperate Lover —
+A desperate lover —
-of Bacon!
+of bacon!